monnierliz/monnierliz.github.io/about.md

 profession as a Feldenkrais® Practitioner.
 I am currently enrolled as a Teacher in Training for Bones for Life® as administrated through Future Life Now.

-You can learn ore about my career and credentials in my [bio](/bio/).
+You can learn more about my career and credentials in my [bio](/bio/).

 <p style="text-align: center;">{% include button.html text="Work with Liz" link="/services" %}</p>